flarive/Cortex-Raytracer/README.md

 The phong reflection model is a full featured material that combines ambient + diffuse + specular. https://en.wikipedia.org/wiki/Phong_reflection_model

-On top of that, Cortex RT phong material also support a lot of possible textures (color, gradient, image, bump, normal, displacement, alpha...)
+On top of that, Cortex RT phong material also support a lot of possible textures (solid color, gradient, image, bump, normal, displacement, alpha...)

 ```
 # Sample materials section in scene file